 AppleCare vs. AppleCare+ vs. AppleCare+with Theft and Loss

 Every iPhone you purchase, whether it's sold by Apple or another retailer, comes with a 1-year limited warranty called AppleCare.
 This coverage costs you nothing and is automatically activated the day you purchase your iPhone.
 Here's what it offers:

 The basic version of AppleCare, however, does not protect against any kind of accidental damage.
 That's where AppleCare+ comes into play.

-AppleCare+ costs an additional $199 a year (or $9.99 a month for 24 months) for the iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max and must be purchased either at the same time or within 60 days of purchasing your iPhone.
+AppleCare+ costs an additional $199 (or $9.99 a month for 24 months) for the iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max, and $79 for the iPhone SE (2020) (or $3.99 a month for 24 months), and must be purchased either at the same time or within 60 days of purchasing your iPhone.
 It will extend the standard one year warranty to two years and give you phone support for those full two years — as opposed to the 90 days after purchase that comes standard.
 That means if you ever run into an issue with your iPhone, you can dial 1-800-MY-APPLE and ask for AppleCare, or you can call 1-800-APL-CARE directly.

 What's more, if you break your iPhone or drop it in water, you've got some additional options.
 AppleCare+ gives you two incidents where, for a $29 deductible per screen or $99 deductible for other damage, you can exchange your broken iPhone for a replacement on the spot.
 The only thing AppleCare+ does not protect you against is theft or loss unless you decide to upgrade to AppleCare+ with Theft and Loss.